 The purpose of daily scrum is to allow the development team to self-organize around what work should be done today.
 Most scrum teams work in the complex domain.
 This means the team’s understanding of the work emerges and changes every day.
 New tasks are discovered.
 Some work takes longer than expected.
 New problems, or opportunities, emerge.
 In order to be effective, the team needs to inspect and adapt their work plan every day.

-The daily scrum has a time box of 15 minutes.
-Typically, each team member shares what work they completed yesterday, and what work they believe they should contribute today.
-If there are any problems (impediments), those are brought to light as well.
-Today’s important work might be removing one of those impediments.
-Once every team member has shared what they believe they should contribute today, the entire team steps back and looks at the list of tasks that haven’t been picked up.
+There are many ways to structure your daily scrum.
+One approach is based on the classic three questions.
+Each team member shares what work they completed yesterday, and what work they believe they should contribute today.
+If there are any problems (impediments), those are brought to light as well, as today’s important work might be removing one of those impediments.
+Once every team member has shared what they believe they should contribute today, the team steps back and looks at the list of tasks that haven’t been picked up.
 They identify any work that is more important than the work currently slated for the day.
-Then they collectively adjust their work plan for the day, so that by the end of the daily scrum, the team is confident they are addressing the most important issues for the day.
+Then they adjust their plan until the team is confident that the most important issues will be addressed.

-What Else Might Happen At The Daily Scrum?
+What Else Might Happen Around The Daily Scrum?

 At the daily scrum, the development team will inspect and adapt for the sake of the sprint.
-They will adjust what work is to be done, and by whom, in order to have the best possible outcome this sprint.
-It supports self-organization, team ownership and accountability for delivering on their sprint goal.
+They will adjust what work will be done, and by whom, in order to have the best possible outcome this sprint.
+The daily scrum supports self-organization and team accountability for achieving the sprint goal.